zeyus/cds-language-exam/assignment_5/README.md

 - Labelled data: Manual (or model-created, curated) summaries could be added to the data as a way to improve the model's ability to summarize the notes, specifically in the context of my notes from university.
 - Optimizer: The optimizer used was adafactor, which is a good general optimizer, but it is possible that using a different optimizer could improve the model's performance.
 - Batch size, etc: Due to GPU memory constraints, the batch size was set to 1, but this could be increased if the model was trained on a GPU with more memory.
 The number of epochs could also be increased, but the model was trained for 1.62 epochs, due to time constraints.
+- specific tasks: The model could be trained on specific tasks, such as summarization, or question answering, which would allow the model to be more specific in its responses, rather than filling in the blanks.